10 Financial Resolutions for 2019

-The first of the year brings both the promise of new beginnings and the burden of self-improvement.
-Fueled by the nostalgia of the holidays and armed with a year’s worth of regrets, some 45% of Americans decide to make New Year’s resolutions each January, according to research from the University of Scranton.
-They are, it seems, taken by the spirit that led Benjamin Franklin to advise: “Be always at war with your vices, at peace with your neighbors, and let each New Year find you a better man.”
+Roughly 45% of Americans make New Year’s resolutions each January, according to research from the University of Scranton.
+We are, it seems, taken by the spirit that led Benjamin Franklin to advise: “Be always at war with your vices, at peace with your neighbors, and let each New Year find you a better man.”

-We all certainly have our fair share of vices, especially as they relate to money.
+We all have our fair share of vices and room for improvement, especially when it comes to money.
 So it’s unsurprising that financially-themed resolutions are among the most popular made each new year.
 But the fact that less than 10% of resolution-makers achieve their goals is not a good sign for hopes of improved money management.

 To learn more about keeping your payment train on schedule, check out our 8 Tips For Never Missing A Due Date.

-But it’s probably best to start small, considering the average household will owe approximately $8,548 by the end of 2017.
-So we recommend making a plan to pay off 20% of what you owe over the course of 2018.
-That would amount to about $1,710 for the average household, requiring monthly payments of $143 with a card offering 0% on transfers for at least 12 months.
+But it’s probably best to start small.
+So we recommend making a plan to pay off 20% of what you owe over the course of 2019.
+That would amount to about $1,657 for the average household, requiring monthly payments of $138 with a card offering 0% on balance transfers for at least 12 months.
 You can use a credit card payoff calculator to crunch the numbers in your situation, and if you can afford higher payments, by all means make them.
 The sooner you can reach debt freedom, the better off your wallet will be.

 You can get your free credit score, updated daily, by signing up for WalletHub.
 This will give you an accurate sense of your starting point and enable you to track your progress over time.
 Plus, you will receive customized credit-improvement advice that will help you maximize both your score and your savings.
 For example, the grades on the Credit Analysis section of your WalletHub account will tell you what weak points you need to work on.